kitlang/kitlang.github.io/examples.md

 - pkg1.prelude
 - prelude

 Unless you know what you're doing, don't create a root-level prelude.kit file!
 The root-level prelude is how Kit imports its own standard library.
+You can, but probably shouldn't, override it.

 ### The main module